-\Note: The Prerequisites of HS 301 Anatomy and Physiology I and HS 302 Anatomy and Physiology II must be completed by the end of the first year for a student to continue the program.
+Note: The Prerequisites of HS 301 Anatomy and Physiology I and HS 302 Anatomy and Physiology II must be completed by the end of the first year for a student to continue the program.
 HS 310 Chemistry for the Health Sciences must be completed prior to HS 304 Biochemistry.
 The credits for HS 301, HS 302, and HS 310 do NOT count toward the 145 credits required for the BPS-MS degree.

-ORIENTAL MEDICINE PROGRAM (BPS/MS)
+Acupuncture with a Chinese Herbal Medicine Specialization PROGRAM (BPS/MS)